Watering plants with tea

 of reading

-Have you just finished your cup of tea, or worse, have you forgotten it on the corner of your desk and it's cold?
-Whatever you do, don't throw it down the sink!
+You've just finished your cup of tea, or worse, you forgot it on the corner of your desk and it's cold?
+Whatever you do, don't throw it down the drain!

-Rest assured, pouring tea on your plants isn't a crazy idea.
-It's a trick used by experienced gardeners to boost the growth of certain plants without spending a penny on chemical fertilizers.
-Tea is rich in natural nutrients that your houseplants will love.
+Rest assured, pouring tea into your plants is not a crazy idea.
+It's a tip from an experienced gardener to boost the growth of certain plants without spending a cent on chemical fertilizers.
+Tea is rich in natural nutrients that your green plants will love.

-But beware, not all plants appreciate "Tea Time".
+But beware, not all plants like "Tea Time".
 Let's discover together how to transform your beverage into a growth elixir.

-Beyond its comforting taste, tea is an infusion of organic matter rich in elements valuable for the soil:
+Beyond its comforting taste, tea is an infusion of organic matter rich in precious elements for the soil:

 - Potassium & Phosphorus: Essential for root vigor and flowering.

-In summary: It is a "gentle" fertilizer that nourishes the plant without risking burning the roots (unlike overdosed chemical fertilizers).
+In summary: It's a "gentle" fertilizer that nourishes the plant without risking root burn (unlike overdosed chemical fertilizers).

 The "Tea Time" Watering Can

-Since you're watering with tea, why not do it in style?
-This watering can shaped like an English teapot is designed especially for your houseplants.
+Since you water with tea, why not do it with style?
+This watering can in the shape of an English teapot is specially designed for your indoor plants.

 - 🫖 Original Design: A chic nod to tea time.